inspec/inspec/docs/dev/filtertable-usage.md

 ### Your class is still just a Resource class

-Nothing special immediately happends to your class or instances of it.
+Nothing special immediately happens to your class or instances of it.
 The data fetcher is not called yet.

 ### Instances of your class can create a specialized FilterTable::Table instance